abhinavsharma1498/8085-simulator/README.md

 Running the program:
 1. Open terminal and goto the project directory using cd command.
 2. Now run the program using either of the following instructions:
-   > ./8085 (To run the program while typing the program)
-   > ./8085 /home/...path to assembly program (To run the program using program on the disk)
-   > ./8085 --debugger (To ru program while typing it in debugger mode)
-   > ./8085 /home/...path to assembly program --debugger (To run a program on difk in debugger mode)
+   i. ./8085 (To run the program while typing the program) ii. ./8085 /home/...path to assembly program (To run the program using program on the disk) iii. ./8085 --debugger (To ru program while typing it in debugger mode) iv. ./8085 /home/...path to assembly program --debugger (To run a program on difk in debugger mode)

 # Example code available
 greater.asm -> Take two values from user (at 2050 and 2051) and store the larger value at 3050.